 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 The constant presence of saliva on your baby’s chin and neck can turn into a drool rash.
 This can be a common side effect of teething, but many babies drool even when they aren’t getting new teeth.

 A drool rash can appear around the mouth and cheeks, in the folds of your baby’s neck, and on your baby’s chest as a result of too much saliva causing wet skin.

-Drool rashes are typically flat or slightly raised patches with small red bumps.
+Drool rashes typically present as flat or slightly raised patches with small red bumps.
 They can also have a chapped appearance.
-Drooling is the most likely culprit, but your baby may develop a drool rash if they use a pacifier that keeps the skin around the mouth wet, or if there is smeared food left on their face for too long.
+Drooling is the most likely culprit, but your baby may develop a drool rash if they use a pacifier that keeps the skin around the mouth wet or if there’s smeared food left on their face for too long.

 It can be difficult to keep your baby from drooling.